Who Has Scored the Most Goals in a Premier League Season?

 This was the only time Thierry Henry reached 30+ Premier League goals but it did come in a run of five successive seasons of 24+ goals so it’s the apotheosis of a period of footballing grace from arguably the competition’s greatest ever player.
 Add that to the fact that 2003-04 was the season that Arsenal won the title without losing a single game and Henry’s legacy is only enhanced further.
 The coup de grace was a pair of hat-tricks in the space of a week against Liverpool and Leeds United.
 The first rescued Arsenal’s unbeaten record and the second made it seem inevitable.
 Yes, 12 of the final 13 goals of Henry’s 2003-04 came at Highbury but it was a lovely pitch so what exactly do you expect?

 Kevin Phillips 1999-00 (30 goals)

 The 11th player in this top 10 is Kevin Phillips, whose 1999-2000 season remains the best challenger to Andy Cole’s 1993-94 for goalscoring impact by a promoted player.
 Cole did it for Newcastle, Phillips did it for Sunderland and in the process scored 16 of his 30 goals away from home.
-In the 30-year history of the Premier League no other player has ever scored as many goals away from home in a single season.
+In the 30-year history of the Premier League no other player has ever scored as often past the opposition goalkeeper away from home in a single season.
 His only hat-trick came on the road, away at Derby and his overall performance earned him not only the Golden Boot – no Englishman would win it again until Harry Kane in 2016 – but also a place in Kevin Keegan’s doomed England squad for Euro 2000.